List of incidents involving ricin

 This is a list of incidents involving the poison ricin.
 The incidents are predominantly attempts to use the poison for attacks, rather than accidents and non-criminal events.

 1970s

 September 1978, London, UK, assassination of Georgi Markov

-On September 7, 1978, Bulgarian dissident Georgi Markov was jabbed in the leg in public on Waterloo Bridge, London, England by a man using a weapon built into an umbrella which fired a small pellet carrying ricin into Markov's leg.
+On September 7, 1978, Bulgarian dissident Georgi Markov was jabbed in the leg in public on Waterloo Bridge, London by a man using a weapon built into an umbrella which fired a small pellet carrying ricin into Markov's leg.
 Markov died four days later.

 1980s

 August 1981, Vienna, Virginia, US, assassination attempt on Boris Korczak

 On August 14, 1981, CIA agent Boris Korczak, who had infiltrated the KGB but had been exposed, was shot like Georgi Markov with some sort of weapon that fired a minuscule pellet containing a potentially lethal dose of ricin into his kidney while he was shopping at Giant Food Store in Vienna, Virginia.
 Korczak and the CIA are convinced that this assassination attempt was the work of the KGB, as he had penetrated it deeply and harmed it significantly.
 Korczak survived, which he attributes to being shot in the kidney, causing his body to expel the projectile as though it were a kidney stone before it could kill him.